Please login to continue

 Revelation 7:9 paints a beautiful picture of this truth: “After this I saw a vast crowd, too great to count, from every nation and tribe and people and language, standing in front of the throne and before the Lamb.”
 This verse highlights the inclusivity of God’s Kingdom — people from every corner of the world united in worshipping Jesus.

-This feast also points to the promise that God will return and rally with His people — in the person of Jesus.
-And when He does, He has promised that there will be no more death and suffering, that He Himself will wipe away every tear from our eyes (Revelation 21:4).
+This feast also points to the promise of Jesus’ return, when God will rally with His people.
+On that day, there will be no more death or suffering, and He will wipe every tear from our eyes (Revelation 21:4).
+What a day of joy and celebration that will be!

 Revealing God's Plan Through Scripture and Translation